Rikky101/Rikky101/README.md

 💊 Pharmacy student with tech skills
 💻 Data Analyst | Health Tech Enthusiast
 🚀 Passionate about driving strategic decision-making and solutions, and community impact
-                                                                                                                                                                           📊 I enjoy cleaning, transforming, and visualizing data for impactful insights or anything
+📊 Enjoy cleaning, transforming, analyzing, and visualizing data to uncover insights and turn complex information into clear, actionable solutions
 💡 Whether it's exploring data, solving a problem, or building something meaningful, I bring together my analytical, creative, and healthcare perspectives to create clarity and impact.

 ## 📚 Skills